mmatschiner/CladeAge-Tutorial/README.md

 	<figcaption>Figure 7: Cloning the site model.</figcaption>
 </figure>

-> Continue to the "Clock Model" tab, and select the "Relaxed Clock Log Normal" clock model.
+> Continue to the "Clock Model" tab, and select the "Relaxed Clock Log Normal" clock model from the drop-down menu.

 <figure>
 	<a id="fig:beauti8"></a>